zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

    - `src/static/index.html`
    - `src/static/styles.css`

-   > **Tip:** You can also use the **Attach files...** button to provide other sources of context items, like a GitHub issue, the entire codebase, or the results of a terminal window.
+   > **Tip:** You can also use the **Add Context...** button to provide other sources of context items, like a GitHub issue, the entire codebase, or the results of a terminal window.

 1. Ask Copilot to update our project to display the current participants of activities.
 Wait a moment for the edit suggestions to arrive and be applied.